Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 #5: Caffeine

-Even in the absence of running, many runners are sensitive to caffeine and will notice that that beloved cup of coffee stimulates a bowel movement.
+Even without running, many runners are sensitive to caffeine and will notice that that beloved cup of coffee stimulates a bowel movement.

 A cup of coffee on the ledge of a window, looking out at the forest.